 Materials and methods

-This was a descriptive cross-sectional study with retrospective data collection from January1, 2019, to December 31, 2023, conducted in the infectious diseases department of the Yalgado Ouédraogo University Hospital Center (CHU-YO) in the city of Ouagadougou, Burkina Faso.
+This was a descriptive cross-sectional study with retrospective data collection from January 1, 2019, to December 31, 2023, conducted in the infectious diseases department of the Yalgado Ouédraogo University Hospital Centre (CHU-YO) in the city of Ouagadougou, Burkina Faso.
 This is one of the country's leading departments for the treatment of infectious diseases.
-The study involved all hospitalized patients and included any patient with a temperature above 38°C before admission, on admission, or during hospitalization during the study period.
+The study involved all hospitalised patients and included any patient with a temperature above 38°C before admission, on admission, or during hospitalisation during the study period.
 The diagnosis of the various causes of fever was established on the basis of clinical, biological, radiological, and microbiological criteria.

-We conducted an exhaustive sampling of all patients hospitalized in the infectious disease department of the Yalgado OUEDRAOGO University Hospital Center (CHU-YO) in the city of Ouagadougou, with fever between January1, 2019, and December 31, 2023, and meeting the inclusion criteria.
+We conducted an exhaustive sampling of all patients hospitalised in the infectious disease department of the Yalgado OUEDRAOGO University Hospital Centre (CHU-YO) in the city of Ouagadougou, with fever between January 1, 2019, and December 31, 2023, and meeting the inclusion criteria.

-We conducted a documentary review based on hospitalization records and clinical files of hospitalized patients.
+We conducted a documentary review based on hospitalisation records and clinical files of hospitalised patients.
 Data were collected on a pre-established form and included sociodemographic, clinical, paraclinical, and diagnostic variables.
-The data were analyzed on a microcomputer using Stata 17 software.
+The data were analysed on a microcomputer using Stata 17 software.
 Quantitative variables were expressed as mean ± standard deviation, and qualitative variables were expressed as frequency and percentage.
-Patient anonymity was maintained in the data processing, and authorization to collect data was obtained from the Director General of CHU-YO.
+Patient anonymity was maintained in the data processing, and authorisation to collect data was obtained from the Director General of CHU-YO.

 Results